deltachat/deltachat-pages/_posts/2022-12-12-ui-development.md

+---
-# Want to help make Delta Chat apps more interesting?
+title: Want to help Delta Chat become more beautiful and need money?
+author: olgax,rosano
+---

 What do indigenous communities in the Amazon rainforest, friends in Cuba, families in Iran, people from Russia, a monastery in Cambodia, and many folks in the Fediverse have in common?